- AAU Association of American Universities

-Census Date The designated day in an academic term, after most drops/adds have been completed, when the institution takes official enrollment counts.
-The census data is defined as the end of the fourth week of classes in a semester.
+Census Date-Enrollment The designated day in an academic term, after most drops/adds have been completed, when the institution takes official student counts.
+Is defined as the end of the 20th day of classes in a 16-week semester; 10th day of an 8-week semester.

 CIP (Classification of Instructional Programs) An NCES publication that provides a numerical classification and standard terminology for secondary and postsecondary instructional programs.

 CIP Code A six-digit code in the form xx.xxxx that identifies instructional program specialties within educational institutions.

 Clerical/Secretarial Staff Persons whose assignments typically are associated with clerical activities or are specifically of a secretarial nature.
 Based on EEO, used in IPEDS reporting prior to 2012-13.